Adolfo Suárez: Family

 Suárez married María del Amparo Illana Elórtegui in 1961.
 She died from cancer on 17 May 2001.
 Their eldest daughter, María del Amparo ("Mariam") Suárez Illana (1962–2004), died of breast cancer on 6 March 2004, following an 11-year illness.
 Both of her younger sisters also suffered from the same illness.
 She was the mother of two children, Alejandra Romero Suárez (born 1990), herself the current holder of her grandfather's dukedom, and Fernando Romero Suárez (born 1993).

 Suarez' youngest daughter, María Sonsoles Suárez Illana (born 1967), became a TV news anchor for Antena 3.
 From 1992 to 1994 she was married to José María Martínez-Bordiú y Bassó de Roviralta (a nephew of Cristóbal Martínez-Bordiú, the son-in-law of Francisco Franco); the couple was without issue.
 In 2012 she married the Mozambican musician Paulo Wilson, and they separated in 2017.

-Suárez's eldest son, Adolfo Suárez Illana, is a politician, lawyer, and is heavily involved with the world of bullfighting and has two sons.
+Suárez's eldest son, Adolfo Suárez Illana, is a politician and lawyer who is heavily involved with the world of bullfighting; he has two sons.
 Suárez had two more children, his daughter Laura and his son Francisco Javier; both remain unmarried.